-Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery
+Seahawks training camp Day 9: Bobby Wagner sits after having ‘procedure’; Ed Dickson may have to have surgery

-RENTON — Monday’s Seahawks practice was almost more noteworthy for who wasn’t there than anything that happened on the field.
+RENTON — The Seahawks practice Monday almost was more noteworthy for who wasn’t there than anything that happened on the field.

 Among those either not present or sitting out: linebackers Bobby Wagner and Mychal Kendricks, tight ends Ed Dickson and Jacob Hollister, defensive tackle Jarran Reed and defensive end Rasheem Green, as well as players who remain out or limited such as end Ziggy Ansah and safety Lano Hill.